CLINIC COURSE DESCRIPTIONS & REGISTRATION

 Representing low-income taxpayers in federal tax proceedings

-Students in the Federal Tax Clinic represent low-income taxpayers in controversies with the IRS, both before the IRS and in federal court.
-Students work in teams to represent taxpayers involving examinations, administrative appeals, collection matters and cases before the United States Tax Court and Federal District Courts.
-In the past, students’ representation has resulted in substantial taxpayer benefits, including taxpayer receipt of many thousands of dollars of refunds, relief from joint and several liability for innocent spouses, and reduction of tax liabilities through successful negotiated resolutions or compromises of liabilities based upon taxpayer financial hardship.
-The work of students in the Villanova Federal Tax Clinic has often been the key difference for taxpayers attempting to prove the amount or non-existence of a federal tax liability, or eligibility for refundable credits that can have a significant impact on a taxpayer’s financial condition.
+The Federal Tax Clinic represents low-income taxpayers in controversies with the IRS, both administratively and in federal court.
+Students will work in teams to represent taxpayers in examinations, administrative appeals, collection matters and cases before the United States Tax Court.
+In the past, students' representation has resulted in substantial taxpayer benefits, including taxpayer receipt of many thousands of dollars of tax refunds in work incentives administered through the IRS, relief from joint and several liability for victims of domestic abuse, and significant reductions in the amount of taxes due through negotiated compromises of liabilities based upon taxpayer hardship.

-The class work component of the Tax Clinic includes substantive review of issues common to the low-income taxpayer community.
-Therefore, you do not need to have experience with tax law to enroll in this Clinic.
-You will also be given the tools to problem-solve on behalf of the client.
-The skills you will learn in this Clinic, as in any other Clinic, transcend the substantive law and will benefit you no matter what area of practice you choose after law school.
+Because there are very few opportunities for free or low cost legal representation in federal tax matters, the work of students in the Villanova Federal Tax Clinic has often been the key difference for taxpayers attempting to prove the correctness of the amount of tax reported on their return or their eligibility for refundable credits.
+The efforts of the Federal Tax Clinic can have a significant impact on a taxpayer's financial condition.
+The seminar component of the Federal Tax Clinic includes substantive review of issues common to the low income taxpayer community.
+Therefore, students do not need to have experience with tax law to enroll in this Clinic.
+Students will also be given the tools needed to problem solve on behalf of the client.
+The skills learned in this Clinic, as in any other Clinic, transcend the substantive law and will benefit the student no matter what area of practice is chosen after law school.

 Faculty: Christine Speidel